MrT-Stephens/Cpp-Daily-Task-Manager/README.md

 ## Installation

 To clone and run this application, you'll need [Git](https://git-scm.com).
-You will then need to run the commands shown below:
+You will then need to run the commands shown below.
+You must use a recursive clone when cloning the repository, as the GUI library is added as a submodule.

 ```bash
 # Clone this repository